Find out about how we'll be delivering our courses in 2020.

-Our incredible, purpose-built art and design studios, with extensive resources and equipment, provide the setting for you to address all aspects of secondary art and design.
-This includes developing specialist expertise in areas such as digital art, textiles, photography, ceramics, printmaking, painting, drawing, contemporary and historical studies.
+Our incredible purpose-built art and design studios with extensive resources and equipment will provide the setting for you to address all aspects of secondary art and design, including specialist expertise in areas such as digital art, textiles, photography, ceramics, printmaking, painting, drawing, contemporary and historical studies.

 These learning activities will help you to develop a toolkit of knowledge and skills, ensuring you are well prepared to tackle challenges and opportunities throughout your training and your career.

 You will benefit from our collaborations with a range of arts organisations such as Freelands Foundation and the National Society for Education in Art and Design (NSEAD).
 We regularly invite visitors from examination boards to talk about working with exam boards, marking and moderating.
 We have strong links with the University's School of Arts and Communication Design.

 We also have an artist in residence (ceramics) who works with students on all of our programmes.
 We work closely with our partnership schools, and have alumni regularly bringing school groups in, such as The Emmbrook School who visit every year for The Big Draw.

 Alongside the University tutors, you will be taught and guided by a team of committed and experienced University-trained school mentors.

 Placements enable you to develop the skills and knowledge valued and desired by employers - you will build your confidence in the classroom and gain practical teaching experience.
 Placements also provide you with the opportunity to connect with potential employers and build your professional network.